 You will need to brush your teeth at least twice a day and floss at least once a day as you would with your natural teeth.
 You will also visit your dentist every 3-4 months for a professional cleaning and exam.
 Your dental hygienist should be trained in cleaning dental implants.

 How Often Should I Schedule Maintenance Appointments for My Dental Implants?

 You should visit your dentist every 3-4 months for a professional cleaning and exam.
 Make sure that your dental hygienist is specifically trained in cleaning dental implants.

 As implant surgery is an outpatient procedure, you will likely be able to go to work the day after surgery.
-You should refrain from lifting, push, or pulling heavy objects for at least one month.
+You should refrain from lifting, pushing, or pulling heavy objects for at least one month.
 Your oral surgeon will discuss post-operative instructions with you in further detail.
 If you have any other questions about dental implants, please feel free to email us or give us a call.